 Fintech firms want to shake up banking, and that worries the Fed

-[WASHINGTON] The US Federal Reserve is wary of giving "fintech" firms such as OnDeck Capital Inc or Kabbage Inc. access to the country's financial infrastructure, putting the central bank at odds with other regulators looking to bring them into the fold.
+THE US Federal Reserve is wary of giving "fintech" firms such as OnDeck Capital or Kabbage access to the country's financial infrastructure, putting the central bank at odds with other regulators looking to bring them into the fold.

 The plan is part of a broader push by President Donald Trump's administration to boost small businesses and promote job growth.

-Federal licenses would allow fintech firms, which currently operate under a patchwork of state rules, to reduce their regulatory costs and expand into new regions and products.
+Federal licences would allow fintech firms, which currently operate under a patchwork of state rules, to reduce their regulatory costs and expand into new regions and products.

 Companies such as PayPal and LendingClub Corp have attracted millions of customers by offering greater convenience or better prices than traditional banks.
 The OCC and the FDIC say such firms can broaden access to financial services because their low-cost models allow them to reach poorly served areas and offer small loans that are uneconomical for bigger banks.